mpashkovskiy/express-oas-generator/README.md

 The following peer dependencies are required to use this last argument: mongoose, mongoose-to-swagger, bson.
 * ['users', 'students'] - (Optional) Tags: Really useful to group operations (commonly by resources).
 All the matching paths containing the supplied tags will be grouped.
 If not supplied, defaults to mongoose models.
 See [example](https://swagger.io/docs/specification/2-0/grouping-operations-with-tags/).
 * ['production'] - (Optional) Ignored node environments.
 Middlewares are not applied when process.env.NODE_ENV is ignored.
 Existing api-docs and api-spec are still served.
+* true - (Optional) Always serve docs.
+In case you don't want to apply middelwares but still serve existing api-docs and api-spec.

 ## Advanced usage (recommended)